chrisant996/clink/docs/clink.md

 `clink-scroll-page-up`|Scroll the console window up one page.
 `clink-scroll-top`|Scroll the console window to the top.
 `clink-select-complete`|Like `complete`, but shows interactive menu of matches and responds to arrow keys and typing to filter the matches.
+`clink-selectall-conhost`|Mimics the "Select All" command when running in a standard console window (hosted by the OS conhots).
+Selects the input line text.
+If already selected, then it invokes the "Select All" command from the console window's system menu and selects the entire screen buffer's contents.
 `clink-show-help`|Lists the currently active key bindings using friendly key names.
 A numeric argument affects showing categories and descriptions:  0 for neither, 1 for categories, 2 for descriptions, 3 for categories and descriptions (the default).
 `clink-show-help-raw`|Lists the currently active key bindings using raw key sequences.
 A numeric argument affects showing categories and descriptions:  0 for neither, 1 for categories, 2 for descriptions, 3 for categories and descriptions (the default).
 `clink-up-directory`|Changes to the parent directory.